 What are the pros to getting a Spectra Breast Pump?

-Many Spectra users said that what they liked most about their pump was that it was much gentler than other pumps they’d used.
-“I liked it much better compared to my Pump in Style because it was kinder to my nipples,” said Lisa, who used the S1.
+Many Spectra users have said that what they liked most about their pump was that it was much gentler than other pumps they’d used.

-Everyone that I interviewed said that Spectra customer service was very responsive and helpful.
+Spectra customer service has a reputation for being very responsive and helpful.

 Are there any cons to Spectra Breast Pumps?